worldbank/metadata-editor/docs/about.md

    - **Images**: Digital images can be processed using machine learning algorithms (of object detection, classification, or other).
    - **Audio and video recordings**: Speech-to-text algorithms can transform audio and video recordings as text files.
 They can thus be considered as data in the same way we consider text as data.
    - **Research projects and scripts**: Although they are not data per se, we treat research projects and the related programs and scripts used to edit, transform, tabulate, analyze, model, and visualize data as data-related resources that need to be documented, catalogued, and disseminated in pursuit of transparency and reproducibility of data use.

+The Metadata Editor is one application among others developed or supported by the IHSN.
+It is a natural companion of the NADA cataloguing application, used to build and maintain on-line data catalogs that exploit the rich and structured metadata generated using the Metadata Editor.
+The IHSN also provides tools for the programmatic production and publishing of metadata (including the R package NADAR and the Python library PyNADA), guidelines for data documentation and dissemination, and tools and guidelines for statistical disclosure control.
+Some of these tools are briefly introduced in this document.
+All are listed in the section References and Links.